utelle/apsw-sqlite3mc/README.rst

   connection.pragma("key", "my secret passphrase") connection.pragma("hexkey", b"\xfe\x23\x9e\x77".hex())

-Setting the key is the only change needed to your code.
+Setting the key on a new database is the only change needed to your code.

 .. code-block:: pycon